Writing Guidelines

 - Quotes 5 lines or longer should be indented ½” on either margin.

-- We do not publish bibliographies, endnotes, or footnotes.
+- We do not publish endnotes or footnotes.

 Scholar Interviews: